ckdrew670/gatsby-base-template/README.md

 <Link to="/" state={{ choice: 'pancakes' }}>
 ```

-Under the hood this is using React Router and means that your pages won't need to fully refresh every time an internal link is clicked.
+Under the hood this is using `@reach/router` and means that your pages won't need to fully refresh every time an internal link is clicked.
 Hints on how to style these links can be found [here](https://www.gatsbyjs.com/docs/gatsby-link/).

 Notice that you can add a `state` prop to the Link component and pass state through from the source page to the linked page.
 To access this in the linked page, use the `location` object to pull in the state as a prop.